gvwilson/buildtogether.tech/src/debugging/index.md

 Software can fail in many different ways, but the process for diagnosing and fixing problems is consistent from one bug to the next.
-The first rule of debugging is therefore to make [%i "debugging!importance of good habits" %]good practices a habit[%/i%].
+The first rule of debugging is therefore to make good practices a habit[%i "debugging!importance of good habits" %].
 You are more likely to make mistakes or overlook things when you're tired or under pressure; if writing assertions and unit testing aren't automatic by then, the odds are that you'll be at your worst when it matters most.